rpbaltazar/hotel-data-merger/README.md

 2. Data deletion - Currently there is no way for us to remove data from our server.
 It would be good to implement a sync logic that is able to remove stale data.
 With the currently provided APIs I can't think of a very clean way to achieve this unless we do a diff on all the ids.

 3. Data sync - In a real world scenario, we would need to handle pagination for both parts

+4. Assuming that the API behaviour will not change and that we have to always fetch the whole dataset, we should include a `last_seen_at` in the raw data records.
+  - This would allow us to identify what raw records are stale.
+  - Based on the last seen at, we could delete the hotel stale data.
+E.g. if there is no non-stale raw data, then our hotel is no longer relevant.